 Amanda joined our Upper School faculty in 2015.
 She is a veteran educator with a broad range of experience in public and private schools.
 Amanda holds ACSI certification and is a member of the National Council of Teachers of Mathematics.
 She was named Teacher of the Year at Walhalla High School 1992 and was the math department head at another Christian school.
 Amanda also served as a WorkKeys instructor for the Pickens County Adult Education program.
 She applies her skills as an educator at her church where she serves in the children’s ministry.

-Abby has served as the Early Education resource and project coordinator since February 2006.
+Abby joined Southside Christian School in 2006 as the Early Education resource and project coordinator.
+She currently serves in our Department of Enrollment Management and works with prospective families as they learn more about the school.
+Abby has the joy of meeting and touring families and assisting applicants through the enrollment process.
 Her professional background includes accounting support, healthcare data management, patient advocacy, and contract management.
-She also led the startup and management of a summer children’s camp for a fitness organization.
-Abby has volunteered in the children’s ministry at her church, teaching preschool and early elementary Sunday School.
-She was formerly the Early Education representative on our Volunteers in Partnership executive committee.
+Abby has volunteered in the children’s ministry at her church, teaching preschool and early elementary Sunday school.
+She was formerly the Early Education representative for our Volunteers in Partnership executive committee.

 Vivian joined the Upper School team in 2002 as dean of women.
 During her time at Southside Christian, she has taught Spanish I, CP English, and served as an Academic Resource Center teacher.
 While serving at Dade Christian School, Vivian was awarded Secondary Teacher of the Year in 1988 and was named Alumna of the Year in 2008.
 She has been a workshop speaker at conventions for both ACSI and for the Florida Association of Christian Colleges and Schools.
 Vivian has also directed the cheer programs both here and at Dade Christian and provides leadership for the planning of Starshine, a junior/senior banquet that honors seniors with a blessing from their parents and faculty as we usher them into the next season of life while welcoming the juniors as the next spiritual leaders of the school.